Knowledgeless/Corona_Vaccine_Registration/README.md

 # Corona_Vaccine_Registration
 <br><br><br>
     <p>
         I have tried to write a code about vaccine registration.
 There has lot of things predefined but code will pick them randomly.
 I have written this code/project during the pendamic situation.
+This code will ask some question and will verify by own.
+After that it will record your information to be vaccinated into a csv file.<br>
     </p>
     <h4><li>What are the features?</li></h4>
     <b>=></b> Lol, there are no features of course.
 Cause it has written on pure python code.<br>